google/forklift/README.md

 ## Limitations

-This first edition of the benchmark was tested in the latest stable versions of Chrome, Safari, and Firefox.
+This first edition of the benchmark was tested in the latest stable versions of Chrome, Edge, Firefox, and Safari.
 If you test it in other settings, feel free to file an issue and we will update our docs with what you have found.